wp-plugins/addthis/readme.txt

 = 2.0.2 =
 * Bug Fixes
+* set addthis_exclude custom field to 'true' to not display addthis on that post / page
 * Added additional paramater to
 * Ability to specify custom toolboxes for both above and below
 * Added additional paramater to do_action('addthis_widget').
 Paramaters are now:
 * * url (use get_permalink() if you are calling it inside the loop)
 * * title (use the_title() if calling inside the loop)
 * * Style (specify the style to display) See $addthis_new_styles for the styles.  may also pass an arra (see addthis_custom_toolbox for array values to pass)

 = 2.0.1 =
 * Fix theme compatablity issues